schim-app/schim/docs/man/schim.rst

 .. code-block:: none

+   schim
    schim [--version] [--help]
    schim [<options>] [<command>]

-By default, if no <command> is specified, **schim-editor(1)** is run.
+By default, if no <command> or <options> are specified, **schim-editor(1)** is run.
-This can be changed in the configuration (see **schim-config(1)**).

 DESCRIPTION
 ===========

 Schim is a modern electrical schematic editor with a focus on industrial applications.
 Schim is most commonly used to create and edit schematics using the graphical editor it provides.
 It also provides a very rich CLI interface to automate a wide range of tasks.

 OPTIONS
 =======